Miss America protest: Origins

 The New York Radical Women was a group of women that had been active in the civil rights movement, the New Left, and antiwar movements.
 The group was organized in the fall of 1967 by former TV child star Robin Morgan, Carol Hanisch, Shulamith Firestone, and Pam Allen.
 They were searching for a suitable way to draw attention to their movement.

-Hanisch said that she got the idea to target the Miss America contest after the group, including Morgan, Kathie Sarachild, Rosalyn Baxandall, Alix Kates Shulman, Patricia Mainardi, Irene Peslikis, and Ellen Willis, watched a movie that depicted how beauty standards oppressed women.
+Hanisch said that she got the idea to target the Miss America contest after the group, including Morgan, Kathie Sarachild, Rosalyn Baxandall, Alix Kates Shulman, Patricia Mainardi, Irene Peslikis, and Ellen Willis, watched the film Schmeerguntz, which depicted how beauty standards oppressed women.
 It included clips of a Miss America parading in her swimsuit.
 "It got me thinking that protesting the pageant might be a good way to launch the movement into the public consciousness," Hanisch said.
 "Because up until this time, we hadn't done a lot of actions yet.
 We were a very small movement.
 It was kind of a gutsy thing to do.
 Miss America was this 'American pie' icon.
 Who would dare criticize this?"
 The group decided to incorporate the techniques successfully used by the civil rights movement and adapt it to the new idea of women's liberation.

 Purpose

 In a letter on August 29, 1968, to the city mayor, Morgan requested a permit.
-She explained that the purpose of the protest was to demonstrate their objections to the pageant's focus on women's body over their brains, "on youth rather than maturity, and on commercialism rather than humanity".
+She explained that the purpose of the protest was to demonstrate their objections to the pageant's focus on women's bodies over their brains, "on youth rather than maturity, and on commercialism rather than humanity".